loopbackio/loopback.io/pages/en/lb2/PersistedModel-REST-API.md

 ## Delete all matching instances

-{% include warning.html content="By default, this operation is not exposed over REST to prevent deleting data unintentionally." %}
+{% include warning.html content="By default, this operation is not exposed over REST to prevent deleting data unintentionally.
+" %}

 Delete model instanced from the data source that match the specified where clause.